-Industrial robots today are utilized in a wide range of processes and applications, including welding, painting, assembling, material handling, packaging, palletizing, product inspection, testing, etc. With the development and adoption of latest tech innovations, mainly machine vision, AI, and Edge computing, the industrial robotics field received a new boost of development, leading to the emergence of increasingly complex and powerful solutions able to take care of a growing number of tasks that were previously considered to be non-automatable and thus, had to be performed by humans.
+Robots today are utilized in a wide range of industrial automation applications and processes, including welding, painting, assembling, material handling, packaging, palletizing, product inspection, testing, etc. With the development and adoption of latest tech innovations (mainly machine vision, AI, and Edge computing) the industrial robotics field received a new boost of development, leading to the emergence of increasingly complex and powerful solutions able to take care of a growing number of tasks that were previously considered to be non-automatable and thus, had to be performed by humans.

 Industrial automation is essential for running the modern-day world the way we know it.
 Using computers, software, robots, advanced machinery and control systems allows us to run all the processes with minimum time and effort, leading to continuously increasing productivity of all work in general.
 Automation powers the economy, allowing it to grow and remain competitive while providing companies of all sizes with priceless benefits.

-Even though it may seem fairly obvious how utilizing machines, robots and industrial automation solutions add value and allow companies to reach new, previously unimaginable levels of efficiency and productivity, let’s briefly go through the main advantages of industrial automation solutions.
+Even though it may seem fairly obvious how utilizing machines, robots and industrial automation solutions adds value and allows companies to reach new, previously unimaginable levels of efficiency and productivity, let’s briefly go through the main advantages of industrial automation solutions.

 They would also be the reasons why this market is growing so rapidly.